RefactorSecurity/redactor/README.md

 # Redactor

-Redactor is a browser-based utility for safely sharing sensitive data such as API logs, HTTP requests, or configuration files.
-Paste any payload into the left editor, click **Redact**, and the right editor produces a structure-preserving version with secrets replaced by realistic placeholders.
+Redactor is a browser-based utility for redacting sensitive data across formats—HTTP requests and responses, configuration files, and more—so that confidential details stay private.
+It lets you sanitize payloads before sharing them with AI assistants like ChatGPT or Gemini so you can keep the structure that matters without leaking sensitive information.
+Paste any payload into the left editor, click **Redact**, and the right editor produces a structure-preserving version with sensitive information replaced by realistic placeholders.

 ## Key Features